Skip to contents

 #> <dttm> <dbl> <dbl> <dbl> <dbl> <dbl> <dbl>

-The standard used in the NEON Ecological Forecasting Challenge is slightly different from the standard in this package.
-It uses the column parameter for ensemble because the Challenge standard allows the flexibility to use parametric distributions (i.e., normal distribution mean and sd) in the same standard as a ensemble (or sample) forecast.
-The family column defines the distribution (here family = ensemble).
+The standard used in the NEON Ecological Forecasting Challenge differs slightly from this package’s standard.
+It uses parameter instead of ensemble because the Challenge standard accommodates both ensemble (sample) and parametric distribution forecasts in the same format.
+The family column defines the distribution type (here family = "ensemble").

-The EFI standard also follows CF-conventions so the variable names are converted to be CF compliant.
+The EFI standard also follows CF conventions, so variable names are converted to be CF-compliant.

 df |>